 Gundlach Scholarship in Labor Studies

-The Gundlach Scholarship provides $5,500 in financial support to an undergraduate or graduate student studying labor or with a labor background.
+The Gundlach Scholarship provides $5,500 in financial support to an undergraduate or graduate student who exhibits a strong commitment to Labor Studies.

 Created by the estate of Jean Gundlach, a long-time labor activist and secretary for the International Longshore and Warehouse Union (ILWU), this scholarship honors the memory of Jean and her siblings Wilford, Ralph and Betty, all of whom were University of Washington alumni.
 A UW professor, Ralph Gundlach was fired in 1948 after being branded a communist by the notorious Canwell Committee.
 Thanks to Jean's efforts in the early 1990s, then UW President William Gerberding issued a formal apology for the UW's role in the Canwell hearings.

 Scholarship winners must demonstrate high academic achievement and be enrolled for Autumn Quarter of the upcoming academic year.

 Students may apply directly or be nominated by a faculty member.
 In addition to the Gundlach Scholarship, applicants will also be considered for the Martin and Anne Jugum Scholarship in Labor Studies, Samuel B. Bassett Scholarship in Labor Relations, and the Labor and Employment Relations Association Scholarship.

 - A brief written statement by the applicant (not exceeding 750 words) explaining her or his commitment to the study of labor, involvement with the labor movement, or intention to pursue a career in labor relations.

 - Include student's contact information, including email, mailing addresses, and phone number